 Three and a half hours drive along the dry coastline of Southern California, we turned East into a small town shrouded in oak trees.
 I have come here to attend a yoga retreat at the Sagrada Wellness Center near San Louis Obispo.
 The center is rustic in that there is nothing fancy about it.
 It is not luxurious.
 Instead, it feels stripped of any excesses.
 Its style is a fusion of ranch and Zen.
 Being here, isolated in nature in a place designed for wellness, there is no way to escape being with yourself.
-This is the very reason to come to such a retreat.
-You come to a retreat to escape life so you can be completely present with yourself.
 The Sagrada Wellness Center feels as if it is designed minimalistically so as to be a bare container for self-reflection, transformation and rejuvenation.
 There is no distraction to be found here.
 They provide the most wonderfully high vibration foods and make it so that you have nothing to do or to think about.
 You are left squarely in the space of... self.
 As is customary on the first day of a retreat, everyone managed to bring their outside life with them here.
 We congregated and shared our stories about ourselves and our lives.
 Like most people, the attendees were highly identified with these stories and the sense of self they found in them.
 At the same time, they were desperate to shed the weight of them.
 As the days progress, these “things” people confuse for themselves are shed one by one until all that is left is the rawness of a person in the present moment with life coursing through their veins.

-I love retreats.
+Even though I hardly ever attend them, I love retreats.
 I love the way that a group of strangers is drawn out of their separate and seemingly unrelated lives to the same spot at the same time.
 I love how over the course of a retreat, the synchronicities keep rising to the surface and the divine order of the universe reveals that there is no accident to the meeting of any and all of us.
-On the first night, I struggled in the restorative yoga class to acclimatize to the feel of each of them.
+On the first night, in the restorative yoga class, I acclimatized to the feel of each of them.
 Each person is like a blast of unique flavors to each one of my senses and combining them all in one room is overwhelming when I am unfamiliar with the full range and depth of each one.
-In the meditation, I dis-identified far enough to watch my mind’s frantic trail.
+In the meditation, I dis-identified far enough to watch my mind.
 I watched it resonate with and seek connection with some people right off the bat.
 I watched it bump up against and feel repelled by other people right off the bat.
 I watched it struggle with the fact that I was not in front of the class and leading it as a teacher, which is the role I am most identified with.
 I watched it resist the lonely feeling of having to be introspective during the exercise while everyone else was deep in their own process; instead of performing where everyone’s focus (and therefore mental company) is entirely with me.
-I watched it want to perform the yoga moves the best so that I could go from being out of my comfort zone to in my comfort zone as the expert.
-I observed the way that my mind wanted to re-visit and chew on any of the negative feeling aspects of today.
 It did not settle for the duration of the meditation.
-I could see how tightly I was wound and how depleted I was, now that I found myself in an environment where I had to be totally present to myself.
-I crashed and I crashed hard.
-I started feeling sicker by the minute, more tired and as if I could feel myself aging.
-I felt no inspiration to do anything except sit with my head under the covers and rest.
-I was completely exhausted.
-I ran a fever and sweated throughout the night.

 We have been doing yoga sometimes 3 times a day since I arrived here.
 I find it interesting that yoga is considered a pleasurable luxury by some.
-To be honest, every time I do yoga, I end up feeling terrible.
-The body stores trauma and opening up energy channels by stretching your body, releases that trauma.
+It is not my favorite discipline.
 Yoga practice will stimulate conscious and unconscious responses in every individual.
-Your body’s responses to yoga, whether those responses are sensations, emotions, moods, or images, are the first sign that something important is going on within us.
+Your body’s responses to yoga, whether those responses are sensations, emotions, moods, or images, are the first sign that something important is going on within you.
 Yoga meets the psyche and emotional center in the place where we feel reactive to the yoga.
 Every muscle has its own associated psychological/emotional function.
 A health practitioner, like myself is concerned with the responsiveness of a muscle.
 And a muscle’s responsiveness in yoga is mostly related to its state of elasticity.
 If the psychological/emotional function associated with a specific muscle was abandoned early or was not learned at all, the muscle will be under-responsive.
 A person will usually have a lack of aliveness and sensory awareness in this area of the body.
 Psychologically there may be a sense of numbness or of something missing or of not knowing how to do something.
 In yoga, when we stress the under-responsive muscle by using it strongly, the psychological history related to this muscle will be triggered.

 If the disruption occurred later in the developmental period when a muscle was being imprinted, it will be over-responsive instead of under responsive.
 A person will usually have a sense that they lack flexibility, hold back, or respond in a rigid way relative to these muscle groups.
 For an over-responsive muscle, the trauma associated with this muscle will be triggered when it is stretched.
 Conversely, either stressing an over-responsive muscle or stretching an under-responsive one will tend to suppress the psychological and emotional content associated with that muscle.
 In my opinion, the psychological and emotional content contained in the muscles will not change simply by stretching or strengthening the muscle.
 You must first work-through the particular psychological/emotional issue.
 But that being said, working from both the direction of body and mind is ideal.
 Working through a psychological/emotional issue frees the associated muscle from having to “hold” that trauma.
 This leads to more freedom of movement and more flexibility on a mental, physical and emotional level.